krist00fer/tessel-azure-labs/labs/notification-hub/README.md

 #### Part 3.2 - Look at the sendNotification function
+The ambient_notificationhub_sas.js file contain two functions for sending notifications:
+* sendNotificationAndroid(message) - For sending push notifications to Android with GCM
+* sendNotificationWP(message) - For sending push notifications to Windows Phone with MPNS

-In the ambient_notificationhub_sas.js file, go to the code for the sendNotification function.
-This functions gets a message and sends it as a push notification to Windows Phone mobile device using the Notification Hub REST API.
+Lets take a look at the code for those two functions.
+In both cases the function gets a message and sends it as a push notification using the Notification Hub REST API.

 	function sendNotification(message) {